underglasses/wdd130/README.md

-Just to let you kno this is a academic profile to check how HTML works
+Just to let you know this is a academic profile to check how HTML works